zcattacz/PJON_wiki/Troubleshooting.md

     * Optimize digital I/O (see `digitalWriteFast.h`)
   * **Interference** is generating noise.
 (Device avoid to transmit over noise)
     * If wire or conductive element, evaluate its conducting performance and consider to use a pull-down resistor around megaohms order (try various values and see results).
-    * If radio / light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) / discrete component (for example a capacitor) or / and higher transmission power.
+    * If radio or light waves, use a better antenna / photodiode, filter noise with physical (ground plane / lens) or discrete component, for example a capacitor, and / or higher transmission power.